KindLab/scDamAndTools/README.md

 > ./data/damid/index01.DamID_BC_001.sorted.bam
 ```

-10. 2.
-Generate UMI-unique GATC count files from the alignments.
+**Step 10.2:** Generate UMI-unique GATC count files from the alignments.
 The resulting HDF5 file contains for each chromosome the number of observed UMI-unique counts for each strand-specific GATC:
 ```
 generate_damid_counts.py \
     -vvv \